Foreign Visits and Assignments (FV&A)

 - When is a BNL-473 required?

 ANS: For all foreign national visitors and assignees except for

-those attending events pre-approved as open to the public (OTP).
-For OTP
+those attending events pre-approved as open to the general public.
+For

 - What visitors and assignees need a BNL badge?

 ANS: All visitors coming to the site for more than one day

 receive a temporary picture paper pass, and all assignees and accompanying

 family members must be issued a badge from the badging office.